Skip to content

 'name'

-dictionary mapping node attributes to column name, key: node attributes, value: corresponding column in dataframe, optional
+node attributes mapped to column name, key: node attributes, value: corresponding column in dataframe

 all_attrs bool

-indicator whether to retrieve all Node attributes, overrides attr_dict, defaults to False
+indicator whether to retrieve all Node attributes, overrides attr_dict

 False